YounessBrunno/YounessBrunno/README.md

 ---

 ## 🚀 Featured Projects
+- **[Sentivio](https://github.com/YounessBrunno/Sentivio-)** — web app to browse, filter, and discover fragrances.
+Built as a fullstack Next.js application with TypeScript, Firebase
 - **[Velar Perfume Explorer](https://github.com/YounessBrunno/Velar-Perfume-explorer)** — web app to browse, filter, and discover fragrances.
 Built as a fullstack Next.js application with TypeScript, Firebase (Firestore), Supabase (Storage), and NextAuth for authentication.
 - **[Path AI](https://github.com/YounessBrunno/AI-Trip-Planner)** — AI-powered trip planner that generates personalized travel itineraries using the Gemini API.
 Features authentication with Google and real-time storage with Firebase.
 - **[Cortex Graph API](https://github.com/YounessBrunno/cortex-graph-api)** — Smart knowledge graph API that transforms notes, tasks, and insights into a structured, queryable knowledge network.
 Built with Express, PostgreSQL, Zod, and Docker.